pobicasaul19/vue-web-dashboard/README.md

-# Editor/Writer Dashboard Site
+# Dashboard Site
- Develop a Writer/Editor Dashboard Site that has the ablity to create, edit, and publish an article related to a company.
+ Develop a Dashboard Site that has the ablity to create, edit compnay, article, and publish an article related to a company.

 ## Features
 * Login to the app via username and password